COOLER & BRISK INTO NEXT WEEK

 WIND FORECAST:

 MONDAY: Mostly cloudy, much colder, and windy.
 Flakes possible lakeside and in the Northwoods.
-HIGH: 31 LOW: 24
+HIGH: 31 (CHILLS in the TEENS) LOW: 24

-TUESDAY: Decreasing clouds... a mostly sunny afternoon.
+TUESDAY: Early clouds EAST... a mostly sunny afternoon.
 Milder, but still blustery.
-HIGH: 36 LOW: 25
+HIGH: 36 LOW: 22

 WEDNESDAY: Mostly sunny and milder.
 HIGH: 40 LOW: 24

 SATURDAY: A mix of sun and clouds.
 Breezy at times.
-HIGH: 39
+Continued mild.
+HIGH: 41 LOW: 29

 Copyright 2020 WBAY.
 All rights reserved.